10-day itinerary by train

 Brussels to Paris

-You'll pass again from the capital city of one country to another in less than 2 hours.
-It's only 1 hour and 22 minutes on the fastest train from Brussels to Paris.
+You'll pass again from the capital city of one country to another in less than two hours.
+It's only 1h 22m on the fastest train from Brussels to Paris.
 Although we've marked out just a day in Paris, you might want to take some more time in this city that exemplifies grandeur and elegance.
 Wander among the art-supply shops and galleries at the foot of Montmartre, fuel up on croissants and coffee before ascending the hill for stunning views from Sacre-Coeur cathedral, and then descend into the city centre for an unbelievable treasure trove of landmarks and museums.

 You could write a whole article, or even book, about each of Paris' famous art museums, but none has as strong a pull as the Louvre, which houses one of the world's best art collections under its unmistakeable glass pyramid.
 Stroll through the Tuileries gardens as Napoleon did, wander through the Marais district, or ascend the tower at Notre-Dame.
 Or, just relax and enjoy Paris' vibrant cafe culture and brilliant restaurant scene.
 You can't lose with whatever you choose to do during your Paris stay.